 Rev 1: Incorporated suggestions during the presentation and removed changes related to the Frame Body field format for VL WUR Wake Up frames.
 Changes in green.

 Rev 2: Incorporated feedback from Rojan and Menzo.
-Changes in
+Changes in yellow.

 Rev 3: Incorporated feedback from Yunsong in blue.